miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made video victim's model unique and corrected ghoul sound group.
 Corrected mirrors and details on several maps, thanks to Psycho-A.
 Fixed Milligan's business card and Dane screenshots, thanks IanW.
+Made NPCs recognize the deaths of Misti, Venus, Mercurio and Knox.
+Fixed Leopold Society cellar ladder and floating towels in basic.
+Added way to use all animations for all models, thanks to DDLullu.

 v10.1                                                   23.10.2018
 -----